2011 Japan Earthquake - Tsunami Fast Facts

 - Rolling blackouts begin in parts of Tokyo and eight prefectures.
 Downtown Tokyo is not included.
 Up to 45 million people will be affected in the rolling outages, which are scheduled to last until April.

-March 15, 2011 - The third explosion at the Daiichi plant in four days damages the suppression pool of reactor No. 2, similar to an explosion occurring at No. 1 over the weekend.
+March 15, 2011 - The third explosion at the Daiichi plant in four days damages the suppression pool of reactor No. 2.
 Water continues to be injected into "pressure vessels" in order to cool down radioactive material.

 March 16, 2011 - The nuclear safety agency investigates the cause of a white cloud of smoke rising above the Fukushima Daiichi plant.
 Plans are canceled to use helicopters to pour water onto fuel rods that may have burned after a fire there, causing a spike in radiation levels.
 The plume is later found to have been vapor from a spent-fuel storage pool.